WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 403 (Forbidden)

-If you try to request info from a board that is not yours, the API will respond with an HTTP status code `403` and a body as below.
+If you try to request info from a board that is not yours, this endpoint will return an HTTP response with a status code of `403` and a body as below.

 ```json
 {